Cuomo: Data shows most new COVID-19 patients in New York are at home and not working

 Cuomo said, however, that the number of new hospitalizations is continuing to go down, although he reported an additional 232 deaths Tuesday.

-He called that "unimaginable and painful reality that we have to deal with."
+He called that an "unimaginable and painful reality that we have to deal with."

 "When people talk about how good things are going, and the decline and the progress — that's all true," he said.
 "It's also true that 232 people were lost yesterday, and that's 232 families that are suffering today."